-Reading a story inspired by Indian mythology is every desi’s dream so it shouldn’t be a surprise that I loved it simply for what it represented.
-Mahabharata is classic folklore that is often seen to be taken up and crafted into retelling, but the best part about A Spark of White Fire is the inspiration it takes from the mythology instead of piecing it together as it historically is.
+Picking up a story inspired by Hindu mythology is always top priority on my reading list so it shouldn’t be a surprise that I loved this simply for what it represented.
+Mahabharata is a classic epic that is often seen to be taken up and crafted into retellings, but the best part about A Spark of White Fire is the inspiration it takes from the mythology instead of piecing it together as it historically is.

 Esmae is a lost princess and if you think that was a spoiler, you have no idea what twists and turns are thrown in the latter parts of the story.
 Her want for a family, for a mother who had to give up her daughter, is intense and drives her motive through the book.
 I’m always immensely impressed by strong female characters especially in YA and Esmae gives me everything in that aspect.
 She makes independent decisions and hard choices to get wherever the story takes her.
 Which means not everything she does is right but that’s what brings her even more alive to me.

 Everyone is connected and that makes everything even more complex.

 The family dynamics and the tear between so many relationships increases the complexity of this book and I’m all here for it because what can be more realistic than that.
 There’s the focus on a throne and a war that’s almost here, but the way it wasn’t displayed in a cliche race to power made me so happy.
 The young characters are given as much say and credit for their intelligence as the elders sitting around the tables.
 The love, respect, and honour that is gradually built for each character is pleasantly surprising.